MahsumKocabey/MahsumKocabey/README.md

 - 👋 Hi, I’m @MahsumKocabey
-- 👀 I’m interested in ...everything :)
+- 👀 I’m interested in Data Science / Analytics and Engineering.
 - 📚 I’m currently studying MSc in Data Science at Kings College London.
 - 📫 How to reach me: https://www.linkedin.com/in/mahsumkocabey/